Do you need to get an MRI before breast implant surgery?

 |FMIG – Future Medical Imaging Group – Anthony Taranto|

 SUBURBAN VICTORIA – MRI SCAN & RADIOLOGY CLINIC LOCATIONS

-Please make sure that your radiologist provides your surgeon with EXACTLY what they want to FIND OUT and have in the report – phone the clinic and ask if unsure – otherwise you may need a second MRI.
+Please make sure that your radiologist provides your surgeon with exactly what they want to find out and have in the report – call the clinic and ask if unsure – otherwise you may need a second MRI.